 You see, there’s an invisible force inside you that is working to cling to extra pounds, and it has nothing to do with calories, points, mail-order meals or any of the traditional health and diet quackery you’ve been taught.
 The fact that you’ve been given incorrect information is precisely why these diets have failed you over and over and over for most of your life.

-What’s really holding you back—and what can permanently set you free—can be summed up in a word: setpoint.
+What’s really holding you back—and what can permanently set you free—can be summed up in a word: setpoint weight.
 And it’s something you can control.
 When you control it, you stay naturally slim.

 The human body is an extremely complex biological machine.
 Your brain, your digestive system, and your hormones all work together through a highly coordinated system to help stabilize your body weight and blood sugar—the same way they automatically stabilize your body temperature and blood pressure.